 Biotensegrity in pregnancy example

 A particularly good example of Biotensegrity at work is during pregnancy, due to a change in the centre of gravity.
 During pregnancy, the hormone relaxin is released, which results in a loosening of ligaments and joint structures throughout the body, and so there are a vast number of force changes.
 The changes that a woman's body goes through during pregnancy are gradual and occur over the entire course of the pregnancy.
-However, there an almost instantaneous change in forces post-birth and change in centre of gravity.
+However, there is an almost instantaneous change in forces post-birth and a change in the centre of gravity.
 The changes which occur throughout pregnancy affect both "structure" and "function".
 Structure and function are inextricably linked, as the skeletal frame (structure and ligaments) have a direct impact on joint function (how they move).
 Equally, changes in joint function can result in changes to applied forces resulting in structural changes.
 Differences in tensile and compressive forces throughout pregnancy can often lead to aches and pains, as the body adapts to changes in the centre of gravity and weight.
 Lower back pain (see article), pelvic and hip pain are quite common symptoms during pregnancy, and this is all reasonably understandable when one considers the changes in the centre of gravity and the effect on biotensegrity.
 Sometimes, people continue to experience aches and pains after birth due to adaptions affecting joint structure and function.
 The release of the hormone relaxin and its effects stop after the pregnancy has concluded, meaning that ligaments start tightening up again.
 Ligamentous tension around joint structures plays a vital role in the stability of joints and functional movement.
 Such joints may move slightly during the pregnancy due to the ligament laxity and then become held in the shifted position once the ligaments tighten up again.
 Hence, it is quite common to see pre and post-pregnancy patients in a Chiropractic clinical setting.